mohammedafsalofficial/QR-Code-Generator/readme.md

 <br />

-The QR Code Generator project is a web application that allows users to generate custom QR codes.
+The QR Code Generator project is a Node Js application that allows users to generate custom QR codes.
 QR codes are two-dimensional barcodes that can store various types of information, such as URLs, text, contact information, and more.

 The project provides a command-line interface where users can input their desired content and customize the appearance of the QR code.